maverickbear/sparefinance/README.md

 ### Migration Status

-The project is currently migrating from a legacy structure to Clean Architecture:
+✅ **Migration Complete!** The project has been fully migrated to Clean Architecture:
-- ✅ New features use Clean Architecture (`src/` structure)
+- ✅ All features use Clean Architecture (`src/` structure)
-- ⚠️ Legacy code still exists in `lib/api/` (being migrated)
-- ⚠️ Some routes still use old patterns (being migrated to `/api/v2/`)
+- ✅ All legacy code from `lib/api/` has been migrated to Application Services
+- ✅ All API routes follow the `/api/v2/` pattern using Application Services
+- ✅ 32 features completely migrated
+- ✅ 17 legacy files removed

-For new code, **always** follow the Clean Architecture pattern described above.
+**All new code must follow the Clean Architecture pattern described above.**

 ---